hindu-comm/weblogs/razib/2020/12/2020-12-21_Applying_IQ_to_IQ.md

 the earth with a lever, culture and civilization are the frameworks in which geniuses of von Neumann’s caliber can shine.
-Alone on an island, they are stranded with their thoughts, but poised in the matrix of civilization their explosions of brilliance shed a discernible light on all.
+Alone on an island, they are stranded with their thoughts, but poised in the matrix of civilization- their explosions of brilliance shed a discernible light on all.

 But obviously, there is a spectrum between von Neuman and the typical